 In keeping with the mission of TCU and in accordance with the expectations of the profession of athletic training, the goals and objectives of the Athletic Training Program are:

-- Provide an academic program that enables students to demonstrate competence in athletic training knowledge, skills, and application of the NATA Athletic Training Educational Competencies 5th Edition and NATA Role Delineation Study
+- Provide an academic program that enables students to demonstrate competence in athletic training knowledge, skills, and application of the curricular content and BOC Practice Analysis (7th edition)

-- Students will effectively integrate didactic knowledge with clinical application
+- Effectively integrate didactic knowledge with clinical application

-- The AT Program will provide clinical education experience opportunities in order to prepare students to be qualified entry-level athletic training professionals
+- Provide clinical education experience opportunities in order to prepare students to be qualified entry-level athletic training professionals

 - Promote student participation in activities that benefit the larger community and profession without regard for personal gain